LLC 2026

 This award, supported by HM Land Registry, is for Local Authorities who have already migrated their local land charges register.
 It celebrates outstanding management of the register and good communication with HM Land Registry, helping property buyers to achieve the best outcomes.

-Supported by HMLR
+Presented by HMLR

 LUNCH - 45 MINUTES